-- 1. In accordance with Title IX for pregnancy or child birth. - 2.
-If a student is called into active duty for the military.
+- 1. In acordance with Title IX for pregnancy or child birth. - 2.
+If a student is called into active duty for the military. - 3.
+On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency with a letter from the student's doctor.